kriskhaira/devkit/README.md

 Tip: when having several users on a machine, you should run the regular backups as the user and the remote backups as root

-Don't depend solely on this for backups.
-Also consider:
+This is not your complete backup solution.
+Also use:

+  * git
-  * disk image backups (Linode has this)
+  * disk image cloning (Linode has this)
-  * VCS e.g. Git
+  * backup to your local machine (last ditch effort)